ABA Therapist Careers and University Work Placement

 L4Life recruits and trains promising, high-calibre individuals in the latest ABA principles and techniques using the Certification Training Program created by the US-based Lovaas Institute.
 The Lovaas Institute is a globally recognised, pioneering organisation in ABA research and therapy delivery.
 It has provided expert consultancy support for L4Life since its 2004 beginning.
 By delivering this training, we aim to ensure that our therapists deliver best-practice ABA therapy.
 Learn more about our Therapist Training.

-L4Life currently has a 36-member therapist staff comprised of Clinical Consultant, Pam Roy; Clinical Director, Emma Miller; six Program Supervisors: Carlie McGough, Sarah Wood (Psychologist), Jodi Harris, Sara Allen (Provisional Psychologist), Samantha Boyle (Psychologist) and Tiffany Poljakovic (all of whom have a minimum of five years experience in ABA therapy delivery); and 28 team therapists.
+- Program Supervisors: Sarah Wood (Psychologist), Jodi Harris, Sara Allen (Psychologist), Samantha Boyle (Psychologist); Elisha Mont, Nilushi Goonetilleke, Tiffany Poljakovic, Erin Sinclair and Claire Taptil (all of whom have a minimum of five years experience in ABA therapy delivery)

-We are currently recruiting therapists for Melbourne’s western suburbs.
+We are currently recruiting for therapists for Melbourne’s inner suburbs – particularly the Western suburbs.

 University Work Placement Program